 Brief: The T-1A is a military version of the Beechcraft 400A business jet used in the advanced phase of JSUPT for tanker/transport pilot and CSO training pipelines.
 The cockpit seats an instructor and two students.
 Militarization includes UHF/VHF radios, INS, TACAN, airborne direction finder, increased bird-strike resistance, and an additional fuselage fuel tank.
 CSO training aircraft also incorporate GPS-driven synthetic aperture radar (SAR) and simulated RWR, as well as a second student and instructor station.
 Upgrade efforts are focused on avionics modernization and include new MFD and terrain collision avoidance systems.
 USAF awarded a \$156 million Avionics Modernization Program (AMP) contract to replace the type's obsolescent flight deck with a commercial glass cockpit in 2018, and the first modified aircraft flew in March 2019.
-A total of 55 aircraft (including all CSO-training aircraft) were upgraded through October 2021.
-USAF announced plans to divest the majority of the fleet starting in FY23 citing cost-prohibitive obsolescence issues.
-The service plans to retain only the 21 CSO-configured trainers at Pensacola, relying instead on simulators to conduct mobility pilot qualifications.
+A total of 73 aircraft (including all CSO-training aircraft) were upgraded through completion of the curtailed program in March 2023.
+USAF began divesting the majority of the fleet in FY23 cutting a total of 50 airframes due to cost-prohibitive obsolescence issues.
+Congress barred AETC from retiring an additional 52 aircraft in FY24 until the command fully implements its revamped Undergraduate Pilot Training.
+AETC plans to retain only the 21 CSO-configured trainers at Pensacola, relying instead on simulators to conduct mobility pilot qualifications.